 Hospice of Mercy Volunteer Program

-Volunteers are a key element of the friendship, support and comfort Hospice of Mercy provides to patients and their families during a critical time in their lives.
-It is yet another example of the Mercy Touch that emphasizes the caring in the healthcare Mercy provides.
+Volunteers are a key element of support and comfort Hospice of Mercy provides to patients and their families during a critical time in their lives.
+It is yet another example of The Mercy Touch that emphasizes the caring in the healthcare Mercy provides.

 Our volunteers go anywhere a patient calls home, including nursing homes or assisted living facilities.
 Their service is a tremendous help to families, as well as rewarding, fulfilling work for the volunteers.

-Hospice of Mercy volunteers who are matched with patients complete 15 hours of training prior to being matched with a patient.
+Hospice of Mercy volunteers must complete training prior to placement.
 Hospice of Mercy volunteers are matched 1:1 with a patient and/or family and help with:

 - Light housekeeping

-- Medication delivery - volunteers pick up medications at Mercy Medical Center and deliver them to the patient
+- Medication delivery: volunteers pick up medications at Mercy and deliver them to the patient

 - Run errands